marcptrs/csharp_roslyn/README.md

 To enable full features, place a `.sln` file in your workspace root.

+### Debugging Issues

+**Debugger Auto-Download Fails:**
+The extension automatically downloads netcoredbg from GitHub on first use.
+If this fails:
+- Check your internet connection
+- Verify you can access: https://github.com/marcptrs/netcoredbg/releases
+- Manually install netcoredbg and add to PATH (see Prerequisites)
+- Check extension logs: `Help → View Logs`

+**Debug Configurations Not Working:**
+- Verify `.zed/debug.json` exists in your project root
+- Check that `program` path points to an existing DLL
+- Ensure the build task completes successfully
+- Review the debug configuration schema at: `debug_adapter_schemas/netcoredbg.json`

+**netcoredbg Not Found:**
+The extension downloads netcoredbg automatically.
+If you see "not found" errors:
+- Delete the cache directory to force re-download
+- Manually install netcoredbg and ensure it's in PATH
+- Check file permissions on the cached binary

 ### Debugging Not Working

 Ensure netcoredbg is installed and in your PATH: